 Thoroughly enjoyable read from start to finish.
 The book explores ownership design from a law/policy/econ point of view - who gets to own what ?
 Land/water/organs/digital goods… the book explores tons of great examples to demonstrate how we should make ownership fair, just and sustainable.

 [2023-04-02], ****, The Charisma Machine, The Life, Death and Legacy of One Laptop Per Child, Morgan G Ames

-A great detailed account and analysis of the famous One Laptop Per Child project - the alluring, but misleading, utopian vision of getting children to change the world, by giving them laptops and teaching them to code.
+A nice detailed account and analysis of the famous One Laptop Per Child project - the alluring, but misleading, utopian vision of getting children to change the world, by giving them laptops and teaching them to code.
 The program started in the mid-2000s, and while I had heard mention of it, I hadn’t paid much attention then.
 The book makes reference to similar initiatives such as MOOCs, which is a more recent thought-provoking example.
 We can try to outsource education at scale using our tools, but it simply will not work for every student.

 [2022-12-31],***, Land of Big Numbers, Te-ping Chen